In this Article

 3. Saying ‘Sorry’

-Along with ‘please’ and ‘thank you’, saying sorry when they have done something wrong is also an important habit to instil in your child.
-They should know when and where to say sorry and not use it casually.
+Along with ‘please’ and ‘thank you’, saying sorry when you have done something wrong is also an important habit to instil in your child.
+Teach your child when and where to say sorry, and not use it casually.
 Empathy is a skill they have to imbibe.

 Kids should be taught that privacy is paramount, especially at home.
 They should know that it is respectful to knock on someone’s door and ask permission before entering the room.
 Doing so in front of your kids will help them pick it up as a good habit.